SSH Putty CAC

 Environment configuration

-3. To use Putty-CAC you need to enable CNG.
-To do this, run DINAMOcon as an administrator.
-Once open, click on Environment configuration and then on the MS CAPI menu.
-Check Enable CNG and apply the setting.
+To use Putty-CAC you need to enable CNG.
+To do this, DINAMOcon must be run with administrative elevation.
+Once open, click on Local configuration and then on the MS CAPI menu.
+Check CNG Enabled and apply the configuration.